As a self-employed wedding planner, you only pay tax on your profit. Profit is your income minus allowable business expenses.

 • Accounting software

-• Payment processors
+• Payment processor fees

 • Cloud storage

-Insurance & Professional Fees
+Insurance and Professional Fees

-You can claim:
+You can usually claim:

 • Public liability insurance